 Museo Civico di Zoologia, Natural history museum in Rome, Italy

-The museum was founded in 1932 and is based on collections from the Royal University of Rome and the Papal Academy.
-Over time, it became an important research institution for studying animals in Italy.
+The museum was founded in 1932, drawing on collections from the Royal University of Rome and the Papal Academy.
+It gradually grew into a recognized center for zoological research in Italy.

 The displays show how animals live in different environments and adapt to their surroundings.
 Visitors can see here how nature functions and what diversity exists in the animal world.